mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 visitors are permitted with suitable paperwork, with limitations imposed on where they are permitted to travel.
-Generally, this means that access to government facilities, mining operations and any regions considered ‘unsafe’ due to terrorist activity are off-limits without specific permits.
-Additionally, apart from designated visitor enclaves in the city centres, they will need a ‘guide’ provided by the state.
-Surveillance and propaganda are ever-present, drones and state police are a frequent reminder of the state’s control.
+Generally, this means that access to government facilities, mining operations and any regions considered 'unsafe' due to terrorist activity are off-limits without specific permits.
+Additionally, apart from designated visitor enclaves in the city centres, they will need a 'guide' provided by the state.
+Surveillance and propaganda are ever-present, drones and state police are a frequent reminder of the state's control.

-The Travellers’ documents, which SMH have provided, will be thoroughly scrutinised on arrival.
+The Travellers' documents, which SMH have provided, will be thoroughly scrutinised on arrival.
 This leads to a considerable, and possibly nerve-wracking, delay but they will eventually be approved and even given a permit to visit the prison at Krida.